FlyingFishCakes/FlyingFishCakes.github.io/Coffee Blogs & Logs/Logs/SC Main 105.md

 Espresso recipe is 41 grams out, 15 grams in, 6 bar pressure, and one step coarser than yesterday.
 Roasty/bitter finish is gone now and the espresso is sweet with a mild acidity which is surprising.
 This is a medium roast so I was expecting a sharper more aggressive acidity.
 Either this coffee is a little more developed than I thought or it might be the effect of getting stale.

+## Tasting Notes on 4-10-2021:
+Mildly Sweet, roasty/bitter, no acidity

+30 grams in, 500 grams out, V60 pour over.
+This is probably over extracted, I probably need to lower the brew temp and coarsen the grind size to get rid of the roasty and bitter tastes respectively.
+Not great.

 ## Review